casoon/dragonfly-docs/docs/guide/theme-system.md

 ---
-title: Theme System
+title: Theme system
 category: Guide
 ---

-# Theme System
+# Theme system

-The Theme System of the Casoon UI Library enables flexible customization of your application's visual appearance through predefined themes and customizable design tokens.
+The Theme system of the Casoon UI Library enables flexible customization of your application's visual appearance through predefined themes and customizable design tokens.

-## Structure of the Theme System
+## Structure of the Theme system

 The themes are part of the layer system and are defined under the `themes` layer.
 This gives them a high priority in the cascade: